Skip to main content

 VIII.
 RETURN TO WORK

-A. Upon return to work, an employee who has been on approved leave for equal to or more than three days based on the employee's serious health condition will be required to present to his/her supervisor a health care provider's release certifying fitness to return to work.
+A. Upon return to work, an employee who has been on approved family and medical leave for more than three consecutive days based on the employee's serious health condition will be required to present to the leave administrator a health care provider's release certifying fitness to return to work.
 A request to return to duty with restrictions will be considered on a case-by-case basis, considering the needs of the department and the essential functions of the job.

 B. The employing department is required to return the employee to active status in the HR/Payroll system once the employee has returned from Family Medical Leave (FML), unless otherwise instructed by Human Resources.

-C. The employee must report to his/her supervisor if he/she will be unable to return to work at the end of the leave period.
+C. The employee must report to their supervisor if they will be unable to return to work at the end of the leave period.

 D. Additional leave beyond the maximum time provided under FMLA is subject to the approval of the department in accordance with regulations governing leave of absence without pay (MAPP 02.02.03).